eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/TRG 6.02 API Versioning.md

 This TRG applies to all APIs created within Tractus-X, but does not apply where existing standards (e.g. Data Space Protocol) are implemented where contracticting behavoir is required in order to adhere to that standard.

+For APIs that are called through an EDC asset, the version information hast to be included as a property in the EDC asset.
+This needs to be done in accordance with Catena-X standard CX-0018.
+More information and guidance is available there.

 ## Description

 For public REST-APIs (= called through an EDC aspect), the Version number **must** be included in the URL.